Brunoazzireluto/Brunoazzireluto/README.md

 - 💼 I work as a mid fullstack developer at R2sis

-- 💻 Learning Typescript and Node
+- 💻 Learning FastAPI, SQLModel and Next.js

 - 🔭 Currently focused on increasing my skills on how to develop and create better solutions and designs